Beware of Lazy Historical Analogies

 When dynamic technologies interact with static institutions, conflict is inevitable, and AI makes social disruption for the wordcel class and a higher-stakes arms race are more likely.

-Cowen's precis of history is so pat that I don't feel bad, myself, for being a relatively uninformed armchair theorist.
-To present my own, non-expert opinion: the printing press made copies out of original works.
+Cowen is regarded as one of our foremost futurists, but these are the kinds of pat analogies that fall apart if you give them a second’s thought.
+The printing press made copies out of original works.
 Generative AI makes original works out of copies.
 These processes are … not the same?
 In war, horsepower helped humans move around the battlefield.
 AI power takes humans off the battlefield.
 These changes are … profoundly different?

 The only real point Cowen has to make is something like, "New technologies transform society."
 And this is news?

-There's such a paucity of imagination when it comes to current AI commentary.
-Just a total lack of interest in connecting the dots.
+This is typical of current commentary on AI.
+There’s a profound lack of curiosity on all sides, a kind of stubborn resistance to open-ended speculation.
 Even the vaguest arguments become internally contradictory.
 Cowen argues that AI will supplant intellectuals because it's essentially like the printing press.
-But in the same column, he points out that the printing press radically increased the status and reach of intellectuals.
+In the same column, though, he points out that the printing press radically increased the status and reach of intellectuals.
 So which is it—is history going to repeat, or is everything going to be different this time?
 Cowen seems to argue that the general pattern will repeat (things will change) but that the details will be different (intellectuals will lose power instead of gaining power).
 But the first point is a vapid truism while the second is unsupported conjecture.
 Where's the meat?

 Then he has a weird aside about how carpenters are going to see their status increase, because their work, presumably, is relatively immune to AI disruption.
 Huh?
 Didn't carpenters *already* undergo a loss of status because of industrial-scale automation?
 Why would their status bounce back with more automation?
 Is the idea that intellectuals will sink so fast that the already-sunken carpenters will look prosperous by comparison?
 Or that the field of carpentry has already undergone the ruthless winnowing that the field of intellectualism is about to experience?
 But why would that be good for carpenters, exactly?
 It certainly doesn't foretell a huge rise in carpentry jobs.
 If anything, Cowen's argument suggests that fields like carpentry and plumbing—fields where human dexterity still commands a premium—will be swamped by unemployed intellectuals looking for other careers.
 Which will supercharge competition for the limited number of carpentry jobs available, which will be terrible for carpenters.

-And suppose carpenters do experience some radical increase in status, driven by comparatively high demand for their skills.
+And suppose carpenters do experience some relative increase in status, driven by stable demand for their skills.
 If we're going to disrupt the art of war by building high-precision drone soldiers, why can't we disrupt the art of carpentry by building high-precision drone carpenters?
 Elsewhere in his column, Cowen suggests that AIs will replace doctors, too.
 So AIs are going to replace doctors, writers, and soldiers, but not carpenters?
 What makes the field of carpentry so special?

 I guess he hasn't read any articles about AI disrupting carpentry yet.
 God help us when he does.